LambdaConglomerate/x9115lam/project/README.md

 ![DTLZ2 Probs Decisions 500](./pics/PSOProbsK500.0DTLZ2Decisions.png)
 ![DTLZ2 Base Decisions 500](./pics/adaptiveGlobalPSODTLZ2Decisions.png)

-The probabilistic heuristic optimizing DTLZ2 shows this same phenomenon of clumping and overall getting better results for spread, convergence, and hypevolume.
+The probabilistic heuristic optimizing DTLZ2 shows this same phenomenon of clumping and overall getting better results for spread, convergence, and hypervolume.

 Pictures of all our runs are available in the pics folder.